garrandall/popular-music-data/tracks/memorize-your-number-leif-garrett.md

 Before you move in with me
 And move out a year from now
-Dont forget that i told it's perfect
+Dont forget that I told it's perfect
 But you spoiled it somehow

 Chorus
-Oh, i don't (wanna memorize your number)
+Oh, I don't (wanna memorize your number)
 Don't want my heart to die
-Every time i call and you're not there
+Every time I call and you're not there
 (Memorize your number)
 Dont want the pain to remain way down inside me
 When you say goodbye